matyasselmeci/hpc-annex/design.md

 These HPC tools have one front-end (the UI) and a back-end script for each HPC machine we care about (Stampede 2, Anvil, Expanse, and Bridges 2);
-for convenience, each back-end script currently assumes that its corresponding pilot script exists, rather than write it out itself.
+for convenience, each back-end script currently assumes that its corresponding pilot scripts exist, rather than write it out itself.

 Researchers do not interact with the back-end.
 They request annexes via the front-end, whose interface will be consistent across back-ends and